HasithaSuneth/Object-Orientation-Correcting-Robot-Arm-With-Image-Processing/README.md

-# Objects Orientaton Correcting Robot Arm with Image Processing (OpenCV)
+# Objects Orientation Correcting Robot Arm with Image Processing (OpenCV)

 This is the final year project of the Higher National Diploma in Electrical & Electronic Engineering (ICBT Campus).
 This project mainly focused on to correct orientation of the ice cream cups before moving to the manufacturing details label printing machine.